daveberning/griddle/README.md

 ## Custom Column Lengths

-In Griddle, you can create grids that do not adhear to the standard twelve (12) column grid.
+In Griddle, you can create grids that do not adhere to the standard twelve (12) column grid.
 You can easily create grids that have anywhere from one (1) to twelve (12) columns.
 If you want a grid that has an odd number of columns, like a seven (7) column grid, no problem.
 This gives you a different level of control over your grids.

 To change the grid's column length, just has the class: `has-col-{number}-{breakpoint}`.

-These classes work *exactly* like the `is-col` classes; there are up to twelve (12) classes across the five (5) different breakpoints.
+These classes work *exactly* like the `is-col` classes; there are up to twelve (12) classes across the six (6 ) different breakpoints.

  ```html
  <div class="is-grid has-col-2"><!-- note here -->